kawaicheung/book-on-naming-things/manuscript/Ch_IteratingMeaning.md

 ```

 The conditional expressions bloats up again and it seems ripe for packaging things up.
 But, I have trouble finding an elegant way to do so.
-Is there a meaningful name that could consolidate all or some of the expression? `isOfficeClosed()`, `autoResponseEnabled`, and `!_email.IsSpam` don't appear to have any relation to one another other than determining whether we should send an auto-response.
+Is there a meaningful name that could consolidate all or some of the expression? `isOfficeClosed()`, `autoResponseEnabled`, and `!_email.IsSpam` don't appear to have any relationship to one another other than determining whether we should send an auto-response.

 In this case, I can decide to either do nothing or name the entire expression for what it affects.
 I choose the latter.